FEET FIRST – How to choose the right hiking shoes for you

 For a longer hike there’s a greater demand on your body and feet, thus you’ll need more support from your boot.
 A longer trip also usually involves carrying a heavier pack (unless you undertake a supported hike), so you will require further boot support; both under the foot with a stiffer mid-sole and around the ankle with good heel support.

 Ask yourself the question: is the hike in icy cold or wet, hot, dry or humid conditions?
 The environmental factors like weather among other things will determine if you need a breathable mesh shoe or a waterproof boot.

 THE POINT OF PURCHASE.

 Try on hiking shoes before you buy.
 Please don’t buy directly off the internet without trying the shoes on, it’s a recipe for disaster.
-And please don’t buy your footwear the day before a multi-day hike – you’re rolling the dice if you do.
+And please don’t buy your shoes for bushwalking the day before a multi-day hike – you’re rolling the dice if you do.